Residential Tenancies Disputes

 1. Application for Endorsement

-An application for endorsement of additional or inconsistent terms to a lease should be lodged when a lessor (or their agent) and a tenant enter into a new tenancy agreement and the parties agree to additional terms being included in the agreement that are inconsistent with the prescribed terms.
-The prescribed terms is a schedule included at the end of the Residential Tenancies Act 1997.
+An application for endorsement of additional or inconsistent terms to a lease should be lodged when a lessor (or their agent) and a tenant enter into a new tenancy agreement and the parties agree to additional terms being included in the agreement that are inconsistent with the standard terms.
+The standard terms is a schedule included at the end of the Residential Tenancies Act 1997.
 It contains 100 standard terms that should be included in all leases in the ACT.
-(Examples of clauses that need to be endorsed include Defence Posting Clauses and No Pet Clauses).

 Where the ACAT has not endorsed an inconsistent term, it cannot be relied upon in any hearing before the ACAT.